fortierq/mdbook-pdf/README.md

 Just change `url("paper.pdf")` to load another pdf file.

-The table of content can be modified inside src/SUMMARY.md.
+The table of contents can be modified inside src/SUMMARY.md.